Weather chaos in Germany: hurricanes, danger of tornadoes, snow

 Munich – thunderstorms, storms, summer heat – in the coming days the weather in Germany will go crazy due to storm low Flurin.
 It starts on Monday (March 13th), the warmest day of the year so far.
 According to qualified meteorologist Dominik Jung from the weather service Q.met, the first “early summer” thunderstorm situation is imminent – and that in March.

 “It’s the first major thunderstorm situation of the current year,” the weather expert said weather.net.
 “Heavy rain and squalls are possible, as well as hurricane gusts at higher altitudes.
 You should be careful in parts of Saarland, Rhineland-Palatinate, Hesse, Baden-Württemberg and Bavaria.
-Even the likelihood of tornadoes forming in these regions is now higher.”
-The German Weather Service also issues official warnings, which primarily affect the coasts and mountains, but also the west in general.
+Even the probability of the formation of tornadoes is increased in these regions today.”
+The German weather service also issues official warnings, which primarily affect the coasts and mountains, but also the west in general.
 The service warns of “severe gusts of wind” with speeds of up to 120 kilometers per hour.
 The Weather Channel reports of a high-altitude hurricane.

 Weather in March: Warmest day of the year – but then snow follows